fermuch/medio-comms/README.md

 ### Do I need to always send a SyncEvent?

-Yes.
-SyncEvent is the only kind of event the server can receive.
-It embeds metadata (as stored pulses, or board ID) and sends the inner event.
+Yes. `SyncEvent` is the only kind of event the server can receive.
+It embeds metadata (like stored pulses, or board ID) and sends the inner event.

 ### Where can I see the other events?